Wellness

 The program provides fellows with two weeks of paid sick time off each academic year, or a fraction thereof if the appointment period is less.
 Sick time off consists of moments of personal illness or due to your medical condition (including medical conditions related to pregnancy and childbirth).
 Sick time off to care for a family member who is ill or has a medical condition is also acceptable.

-The program provides fellows three days of paid bereavement time off per immediate family member.
-Bereavement time-off consists of funeral attendance or to fulfill other responsibilities regarding funerals or the settlement of estates.
-For bereavement time-off, immediate family members are parents, siblings, spouse or domestic partner, child (including biological, legal guardianship, or adopted), grandparents, great-grandparents, and grandchildren.
-A domestic partner is a person who shares a residency with a romantic partner without a legally recognized union.
-Also included are foster, domestic relationship, in-law, and steps of all the previously listed.
+The program offers fellows three days of paid bereavement time off for each immediate family member.
+Bereavement may be used for attending funerals or managing related arrangements, such as estate settlement.
+Immediate family members eligible under this policy include parents, siblings, spouse or domestic partner, children (biological, legal guardianship, or adopted), grandparents, great-grandparents, and grandchildren.
+A domestic partner is defined as an individual residing with a romantic partner without a legally recognized union.
+The policy also encompasses foster, domestic relationships, in-law, and step relationships of any of the family members.